guglielmozappala/guglielmozappala.github.io/_pages/research.md

 <details>
 <summary> Abstract </summary>
 <br>
-Despite intensified international trade and production fragmentation, local weather shocks have only been shown to affect local economic activity.
+Despite intensified international trade and production fragmentation, weather shocks have only been shown to affect local economic activity.
 This paper introduces input-output sectoral interlinkages as a transmission mechanism of weather shocks in a production network model.
-Using global sectoral production data from 1975 to 2020, I document that agriculture is the most adversely affected sector by local hot daily temperature shocks.
-Accounting for network propagation, downstream sectors, non-responsive to local weather, incur substantial and persistent losses due to the ripple effect from agriculture.
+Using global sectoral production data from 1975 to 2020, I document that local daily temperature shocks negatively affect the agricultural sector.
+Accounting for network propagation, downstream sectors, which are non-responsive to local weather, incur substantial and persistent losses from temperature shocks in the upstream agricultural sector.
 Counterfactual scenarios reveal a threefold underestimation of aggregate costs induced by temperature increases accounting for shocks across trade partners.
 The analysis also highlights sectoral centrality in the production network as a determinant of global losses.
 </details>

 [**Endogenous green preferences**](/files/VZ_Endogenous_green_preferences.pdf) (with [Ravi Vora](https://sites.google.com/view/ravi-vora)) <br/>